Saksham033/device_xiaomi_tissot/README.md

 ## This tree is only for lluvia official build for Tissot
-If you want to build unofficial build for Tissot with this tree, you must remove line 66
+If you want to build unofficial build for Tissot with this tree, you must remove line 66 and 67.

 ## Device configuration for Xiaomi Mi A1